Finalizing

 1. Select the name of your model you registered for this course to open up the model details page.

-2. On the left sidebar that appears for your model, click Documentation.
+2. On the left sidebar that appears for your model, click Development under Documents.

 When you’re done, click to continue.